inwk/MACHINE-LEARNING-AND-PROGRAMMING-14/README.md

 ## Dataset <a name="2"></a>

   Basically, segmentation tasks require ct images and corresponding labeled images.
 In addition, this project also requires information about mass and volumes for each segmented   class.

-  Since exportation of real data is not approved by IRB, we deciede to use public data instead.
+  Real data contains all of this information but exportation of real data is not approved by IRB, we deciede to use public data instead.
+Because public data does not contain information about mass and volumes, it is possible to predict volume and mass for each segmented class, but it is impossible to verify the predicted results.

+  Therefore, in this project, we only implement an algorithm for predicting volume and mass, and the process of validating it is decided to be applied to real data later.

 * ### Public data <a name="21"></a>

-  We decided to train a model via public dataset and apply our trained model to real data later.
+  We decided to train a model via public dataset and apply our trained model to real data later.\
   Public dataset was selected considering its similarity to real data.

   * #### Public data description <a name="211"></a>

     This dataset consists of 140 computed tomography (CT) scans, each with five organs labeled in 3D: lung, bones, liver, kidneys and bladder.
 The brain is also labeled on the minority of scans which show it.

-  Since the goal of our project is to segment two classes, we decided to use only two of the five classes in public dataset.
+  Since the goal of our project is to segment two classes, we decided to use only two of the five classes in public dataset.\
   About 7000 images were used for training and split by 7:2:1